pulumi/docs/reference/service/roles-and-access-controls.md

 ---
-title: Permissions
+title: Roles and Access Controls
 ---

 The Pulumi Cloud Console provides fine-grained access controls for stacks.

-Pulumi stacks are "owned" by an organization, and the first level of access control is based on a user's role within that organization.
+For Organization-owned stacks, the first level of access control is based on a user's role within that organization.
+(Not applicable or User-owned stacks.)

 ## Organization Roles